Gaspard I de Coligny: Biography

+granted him the use of the Principality of Orange.

+He was then Lieutenant General in Guyenne, and commanded the troops sent to the relief of Fuenterrabía, but he died before arriving there, at Dax on 24 August 1522.
+His body was taken to Châtillon-sur-Loing where he was buried.

+Titles and offspring

 He became the seigneur de Châtillon following the death of his older brother, Jacques II de Coligny, in 1512.
 In the absence of his brother, the continuity of the house of Coligny rested with Gaspard.
 The possibility of the male line continuing was secured by his marriage to Louise de Montmorency in 1514.

 By his wife, Louise de Montmorency, sister of Anne de Montmorency, he had three sons: